Jean84646/Hair-Salon.Solution/README.md

 ## Support and Contact

-For any questions or support details, please email: anousonekaseumsouk@icloud.com ldam77@yahoo.com jean84646@gmail.com
+For any questions, concerns, or support details, please email: jean84646@gmail.com

 ## Spec

-* Connect to both a development database and a test database.
+* Create a database to hold list of stylists, stylist's description, and their clients.
+* Allow user to select a stylist to view the stylist's description and a list of all clients that belong to that stylist.
+* Allow user to add new stylists.
-* Let user add favorite restaurants to database.
+* Allow user to add new clients to specific stylist.
-* Let user edit and delete restaurant information from database.
-* Let user display items in the database by query.
+* User should not be able to add a client if no stylists have been added.

+## Setup Database
+Using MySQL:
+CREATE DATABASE jean_jia;
+USE jean_jia;
+CREATE TABLE stylists (name VARCHAR (255), description VARCHAR (255), id serial PRIMARY KEY);
+CREATE TABLE clients (client VARCHAR (255), stylist VARCHAR (255));

 ### Legal

-Copyright (c) 2018 **Anousone Kaseumsouk, Lan Dam, and Jean Jia**
+Copyright (c) 2018 **Jean Jia**

 This software is licensed under the MIT license.